KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 ### Disclaimer

 I don't have proof over the precise data Instagram is sending back home.
-The Instagram app is well protected against human-in-the-middle attacks, and only by modifying the Android binary, running it in a simulator, I was able to inspect some of its web traffic.
+The Instagram app is well protected against human-in-the-middle attacks, and only by modifying the Android binary to remove certificate pinning and running it in a simulator, I was able to inspect some of its web traffic.

 <img src="/assets/posts/hijacking.report/proxyman-android.png" />